-Inventories are presented at the lower of cost or market on an average basis and are expensed when used.
+Inventory: Inventory is presented at the lower of cost or market and is expensed when used.
 Inventory consists of items held for resale in the food service and sailing center operations and expendable instructional, custodial, health and other supplies held for consumption.